samuel-jimenez/whatsupdocx/README.md

 Here's a simple example of how you can use WhatsupDOCX to create and modify DOCX documents:

 ## Installation
-Use the godocx in your project
+Use whatsupdocx in your project
 ```bash
 go get github.com/samuel-jimenez/whatsupdocx
 ```